-The WWE event highlights will free on the NextVR platform, and WWE is currently in talks with potential sponsors for the virtual-reality programming.
+The WWE event highlights will be free on the NextVR platform, and WWE is currently in talks with potential sponsors for the virtual-reality programming.
 At some point in the future, the entertainment company may make VR content part of the WWE Network internet-subscription service, Wilson added.
 “If our fans want a VR or [augmented reality] experience, we will be there,” she said.

-For each production, NextVR will work alongside WWE’s TV production teams, positioning 10-12 customer virtual-reality camera rigs at each event.
+For each production, NextVR will work alongside WWE’s TV production teams, positioning 10-12 custom virtual-reality camera rigs at each event.
 That will include cameras mounted right next to the turnbuckles in the ring, providing an unprecedented look at the WWE action, said Danny Keens, NextVR’s VP of content.

 “It’s something you can’t see or experience on television,” he said.
 “WWE and VR is a match made in heaven.”

 NextVR was drawn to WWE because it knew that boxing has worked really well in VR, Keens said.
 The test footage NextVR has shot with WWE, he added, is “by far the most compelling VR content I’ve seen… You feel like you can reach out and touch the WWE superstars.”

 Keens acknowledged that in terms of making money on VR, the industry is still in build-it-and-they-will-come mode.
 “We strongly believe as a company that with awesome content will come audience — and monetization opportunities will appear,” he said.